-The variable SYSC_PRINT_VERBOSE_MESSAGE is used by the RISC simulator at run-time to print debugging information about the simulator queues, event processing, and time advances.
-Such debugging lines are only printed when SYSC_PRINT_VERBOSE_MESSAGE is defined.
+The variables SYSC_VERBOSITY_FLAG_1 through SYSC_VERBOSITY_FLAG_4 are used by the RISC simulator at run-time to print debugging information about the simulator queues, event processing, and time advances.
+Such debugging lines are only printed when the corresponding variable is defined.
+Please refer to the manual page of the RISC Compiler and Simulator for details (see Appendix Section A.1).